 - All ICANN59 attendees (including journalists) are required to register either on-site or here.

 - For more details on ICANN59, please visit: https://meetings.icann.org/en/johannesburg59

 - The full schedule of ICANN59 events & meetings is available at https://schedule.icann.org/

-You can also download the ICANN59 Mobile App, which is available in the App Store, Google play, Windows Store & BlackBerry Worldwide.
+You can also download the ICANN59 Mobile App, which is available in the App Store, Google play, Windows Store and BlackBerry Globe.

 Communications Director, EMEA